paulrehkugler/xkcd/README.md

 Contact
 =======

-If you have questions, want to contribute, etc., you can reach me for this project at `xkcdapp@treelinelabs.com`
+The best way to discuss, contribute, etc. is via GitHub Issues and Pull Requests.
+But if you want to reach me about this project, I am available at `xkcdapp@treelinelabs.com`.